-h.
-Related party unit holdings
+(h) Related party unit holdings

-Parties related to the Fund (including Equity Trustees Limited, its related parties and other schemes managed by Equity Trustees Limited, the Fund Manager and the Investment Manager) held no units in the Fund as at 30 June 2024.
+Parties related to the Fund (including Equity Trustees Limited, its related parties and other schemes managed by Equity Trustees Limited and the Investment Manager) held no units in the Fund as at 30 June 2024 (30 June 2023: nil).

-i.
-Investments
+(i) Investments

-The Fund did not hold any investments in Equity Trustees Limited or its related parties during the year.
+The Fund did not hold any investments in Equity Trustees Limited or its related parties for the year (30 June 2023: nil).

-16. Events occurring after the reporting period
+16 Events occurring after the reporting period

-No significant events have occurred since the end of the period which would impact on the financial position of the Fund as disclosed in the statement of financial position as at 30 June 2024 or on the results and cash flows of the Fund for the period ended on that date.
+No significant events have occurred since the end of the year which would impact on the financial position of the Fund as disclosed in the statement of financial position as at 30 June 2024 or on the results and cash flows of the Fund for the year ended on that date.

-17. Contingent assets and liabilities and commitments
+17 Contingent assets and liabilities and commitments

-There were no outstanding contingent assets, liabilities or commitments as at 30 June 2024.
+There were no outstanding contingent assets, liabilities or commitments as at 30 June 2024 and 30 June 2023.